Alfreton: Cricket

 Alfreton Cricket Club is an English amateur cricket club, founded in 1927.
 The club's ground is in Alfreton Park on Wingfield Road.
-Alfreton CC have two Saturday senior XI teams that compete in the Derbyshire County Cricket League, a Women's Softball team competing in the East Midlands Women’s Cricket League, and a junior training section that play competitive cricket in the Notts & Derby Border Youth Cricket League.
+Alfreton CC have three Saturday senior XI teams that compete in the Derbyshire County Cricket League, a Women's Softball team competing in the East Midlands Women's Cricket League, and a junior training section that play competitive cricket in the Derbyshire Cricket Foundations Competitions.

 Cycling

 Alfreton has an active cycling club, organising a full programme of Audax events.

 Air Training Corps

-Alfreton is home to 1401 (Alfreton and Ripley) Squadron of the Air Training Corps.
+Alfreton is home to 1401 (Alfreton and Ripley) Squadron of the Air Training Corps (ATC).

 Wrestling

-Professional wrestling shows were often shown in Alfreton, with British legends such as Big Daddy, Jackie Pallo, and Blackjack Mulligan performing.
+Professional wrestling shows were often shown in Alfreton, with British legends such as Big Daddy, Jackie Pallo, and Blackjack Mulligan performing here.